Theo McFarland: Rugby union

-Club career in Samoa
+Samoa

 McFarland started playing rugby while attending school at Pesega Church College.
 He played for the Moamoa Roosters Rugby Club in the local amateur championship, and also represented Moorabbin in the Dewar Shield rugby union competition in Australia from 2016 to 2018.
 Upon returning to Samoa, he played for the Savai'i Vikings, with whom he contested the Super 9 provincial championship in 2018 and 2019.

 In 2019, McFarland was approached by ex-Samoan international rugby player Brian Lima, who was then the head coach of the Samoa Sevens team, to consider switching his focus from basketball to rugby union.
 McFarland trained with the Samoa 7s, and subsequently signed for Manuma Samoa in the new Global Rapid Rugby competition, which launched in 2020.
 In the opening round of the inaugural season, he started in the second row against the South China Tigers.
 However, this was the only match he played in 2020, since the season was immediately interrupted by the COVID-19 pandemic.
 That same year, he also signed a contract with Major League Rugby expansion team Dallas Jackals for the 2021 season, but he ultimately never joined them, after the franchise opted to delay its entry into the league due to the pandemic.